blentz/showoff/documentation/archive/MIGRATION_GUIDE.md

 If you've written custom code that interacts with Showoff internals:

-1. **Check for class variable usage** - The new architecture uses instance-based state managers instead of class variables
+1. **Check for class variable usage** - The architecture uses instance-based state managers instead of class variables
 2. **Update Sinatra::Application references** - Use `Showoff::Server` instead
-3. **Test thoroughly** - Run your custom code with both architectures
+3. **Test thoroughly** - Run your custom code with the current architecture

 ### API Changes